parrt/msds501/notes/computation.md

 *let total be cost + tax*

 Even something this simple requires the processor to execute multiple low-level instructions.
-The processor must load *cost* and *tax* from memory, add the two values, then store the result back into memory at the address associated with *total*.
+The processor must look at the values of *cost* and *tax* in memory, add the two values, then store the result back into memory at the address associated with *total*.

 ### Order of operations